OnDataEngineering/OnDataEngineeringContent/_tech-vendors/apache.md

 ## Compute Cluster Management

 | [Hadoop/YARN](/technologies/apache-hadoop/yarn/) | Resource management and job scheduling & monitoring for the Hadoop ecosystem.
+| [Slider (Incubating)](/technologies/apache-slider/) | Application for deploying long running cluster applications on YARN, now effectively dead following the plan to add support for long running services directly into YARN
+| Twill | Abstraction over YARN that reduces the complexity of developing distributed applications - <http://twill.apache.org/>
 | [Mesos](/technologies/apache-mesos/) | Resource management over large clusters of machines
+| [Aurora](/technologies/apache-aurora/) | Mesos framework for long-running services and cron jobs
+| [ZooKeeper](/technologies/apache-zookeeper/) | Service for managing coordination (e.g. configuration information and synchronisation) of distributed and clustered systems.
+| Curator | A set of Java libraries that make using Apache ZooKeeper much easier - <http://curator.apache.org/>
 | [Myriad (Incubating)](/technologies/apache-myriad/) | Tool that allows YARN applications to run over Apache Mesos, allowing them to co-exist and share cluster resources.
-| [Slider (Incubating)](/technologies/apache-slider/) | Application for deploying long running cluster applications on YARN, now effectively dead following the plan to add support for long running services directly into YARN
-| Twill | Abstraction over YARN that reduces the complexity of developing distributed applications - <http://twill.apache.org/>
-| [Aurora](/technologies/apache-aurora/) | Mesos framework for long-running services and cron jobs - <http://aurora.apache.org>
-| Helix | A framework for building long lived persistent distributed systems - <http://helix.apache.org/>
 | REEF | A framework for developing distributed apps on top of cluster frameworks such as YARN or Mesos - <http://reef.apache.org/>

 ## Data Formats